Willgunter/Discord-Clone/README.md

     - Still working on req.body.text is undefined problem...

+- 8/15/2023
+    - Actually fixed weird glitch where .env was still able to be seen (command: git rm --cached .env)

+    - Next small problem: figure out why exports.post in messageController is not being read (might help with req.body.text) (or we could like just focus on req.body.text)

 ## Resources
 - [How to connect Frontend & Backend](https://www.youtube.com/watch?v=fhRdqbEXp9Y)
 - [GitHub repo of above video](https://github.com/CodAffection/MEAN-Stack-CRUD-Operations)